onqtam/headjack/src/possibilities.md

 > "Notifications are just alarm clocks that someone else is setting for you." - [@naval](https://twitter.com/NavalismHQ/status/1556179585347112961)

 When identity is decoupled from the presentation layer we could have IDMs that align with our needs - we could fine-tune how and when we want to be notified.
-The incentive for an IDM is not to suck all of our attention (as opposed to interfaces that usually serve ads) - there are other ways to monetize.
+The incentive for an IDM is not to suck all of our attention (as opposed to applications that usually serve ads) - there are other ways to monetize.
 We'd be able to set a threshold or filter on anything.
-Subscriptions can be granular & multi-dimensional for any type of event stream - like `"show me everything from X unless from interface I or message type T"`.
+Subscriptions can be granular & multi-dimensional for any type of event stream - like `"show me everything from X unless from application A or message type T"`.
 Some IDMs could even offer the feature to show notifications only in specific time ranges of the day - for those addicted to dopamine hits.

 # Bookmarks & playlists

-Universal bookmarks - they can have a single repository (your IDM) and work for any type of document from any interface.
+Universal bookmarks - they can have a single repository (your IDM) and work for any type of document from any application.
 They will be persistent and you could even cache the actual contents that a URI points to along with proofs - in case it is no longer hosted by anyone in the future.

 Your personal knowledge base could be built with something like [Logseq](https://logseq.com/) with URI references to external documents that can be locally cached.
 Looking up the discussion/commentary for a resource with a URI would be just 1 click away.

 Playlists are lists of bookmarks and could work even with heterogeneous audio/video providers which anchor the tracks and provide URIs for them.
-Spotify could be just an interface that uses your IDM for account storage and is paying to other media hosting providers for the streaming.
+Spotify could be just an application that uses your IDM for account storage and is paying to other media hosting providers for the streaming.

 # Intra-document addressing

 In Medium you can tweet a selection (sentence/word/paragraph) but when going back to the article from the tweet you don't get shown the original selection.
 With some archival services you can point to a text selection - for example [this link has `"Prussian Model"`](https://archive.ph/O2D45#selection-635.4-635.18) selected from the title when you open the page and you can change the selection which also changes the URL, but that's possible only because there's a specific hash in the URL and the document is guaranteed not to change in the archive - however that's not the case with Medium where the authenticity of documents is host-certified and they can change in time.

 With Headjack URIs point to a specific version of a document and as explained in the [addressing chapter](names_and_paths.html#addressing-within-content) we could point to parts of documents in the URIs.
-If a document has been changed, updates will have their own new URIs and when an interface is showing an old URI with intra-document addressing it could:
+If a document has been changed, updates will have their own new URIs and when an application is showing an old URI with intra-document addressing it could:
 - either show a label that there's a newer version of the document and the user can switch
 - or directly show the new version if it's possible to transfer the selection without conflicts

-Headjack's intra-document addressing is universal - it works for audio & video too and the interface from the [startup case study](startup_case_study.md) could display this clip with this quote in a much better way:
+Headjack's intra-document addressing is universal - it works for audio & video too and the application from the [startup case study](startup_case_study.md) could display this clip with this quote in a much better way:
 > "The internet creates 1 giant aggregator for everything" - [@naval](https://youtube.com/clip/UgkxphJhihcVY-U-PLFEvDl1m7Rb-iq4CGgo)

 This can be pushed further - any composition/remix/meme of media could contain the references to the original text/pictures/audio/video so the sources of something can be traced and credited - imagine something like a movie maker that composes from other clips and all metadata is retained.

 # Code as addressable data

-Frontend code served by interfaces can be published and have its own URI.
+Frontend code served by applications can be published and have its own URI.
 Updates to it would happen by broadcasting the next version along with a new URI and then pointing on-chain to it as the latest to use for viewing media.
 This way presentation layers could be cached locally and in a distributed way with proofs for authenticity - improving redundancy, latency, and throughput.
 Checking for a newer version would be a small query to the chain if there is a new URI - version control for frontends.
 This can work even for more dynamic applications that serve different versions depending on region/locale or which are A/B testing - the dynamic part could be served from a centralized host while smaller chunks of code could be referenced through URIs.

 # The global [Git](https://en.wikipedia.org/wiki/Git)